John R. Gordon: Faggamuffin (novel)

+The novel inspired the formation in 2020 of the queer carnival activist group Faggamuffin Bloc Party.

 Souljah (novel)

 On 22 September 2014 Gordon's sixth novel, Souljah, was published by Team Angelica.
 It's an extrapolation of characters and situations first presented in the award-winning short film of the same name.
 It was favourably reviewed by ka-os.blogspot.com: "this is a story that deserves everyone's attention.
 Souljah is truly breathtaking, in scale, and in ambition.
 I cried like a baby at times, and as events rapidly escalated in the novel's final act, I just couldn't put it down" and in the Huffington Post: "...a novel that defies categorization.
 It's a mashup of the immigrant saga, a chilling gangster thriller, a state-of-the-nation novel, a coming-of-age story and an intimate family portrait with a harrowing war crime at its heart.
 The fact that Gordon never once drops the ball makes Souljah a sprawling, visually arresting masterpiece."
 On 4 March 2015 it was shortlisted for a Lambda Literary Award.